Skip to main content

 Communications Preferences

 We prefer to keep your Personal Information accurate and up to date.
 If you would like to change your contact information, please contact us using the information in the Contact Us section below.
-We will make good faith efforts to make requested changes in our active databases as soon as reasonably practicable (but we may retain prior information as business records).
+We will make good faith efforts to make requested changes in our then active databases as soon as reasonably practicable (but we may retain prior information as business records).

 You can opt out of receiving marketing emails from us at any time.
 You will still receive transactional messages from us.
 To manage your email preferences with us, please click on the Unsubscribe link in any email you receive from us or contact us using the information in the Contact Us section below.
 Your choice will not affect our ability to share information in the other ways described in this Policy.